yawad/smartobjects-java-client/README.md

 Getting a "MnuboSDKClient" (client) instance
 --------------------------------------------
 To get a client instance use the **"MnuboSDKFactory" Class**.
 Note that you only need one client instance.
-We provide multithreading support and a pool of connection.
+We provide multithread support and a pool of connections.

 There are two ways to obtain a client instance:

 ### Basic Configuration
-Using the basic method three mandatory parameters are required – Host, consumer key and consumer secret.
+Using the basic method, three mandatory parameters are required – Host, consumer key and consumer secret.
 Please see the example below:

 ```